 - Inability to recognize the need to urinate – again, offer prompts if the ability to notice the need to void become apparent.

 Managing incontinence can be stressful and requires patience and creativity for everyone involved.
 What’s most important to remember is that UI can be managed.
-Millions of men are living active lives with urinary incontinence.
+In fact, millions of men are living active lives with urinary incontinence.
 New options, such as Men’s Liberty, are making it easier even with Alzheimer’s disease to do so with more dignity, freedom and confidence.